Family Paddle Boarding: The Ultimate Guide to Fun, Safety & Memories

 Safety First: Life Jackets, Leashes, and Boundaries

 Paddle boarding is generally safe, but water demands respect.
-Every paddler (regardless of age) should wear a properly fitted life jacket or PFD.
+Whatever their age, everyone in your crew wears a properly fitted life jacket or PFD - that’s the one rule we won’t bend.
 Even calm water can hide strong currents or sudden weather changes.
 Attach a leash to your board (especially in rivers or open water), and make sure kids understand basic safety signals or how to ask for help.

 Review a safety checklist before every trip: weather conditions, sun protection, hydration, and emergency contact plans.
 Set clear rules for where the kids can paddle, and go over what to do if someone falls in.
 These precautions may seem obvious, but they create a safe container for all the fun and freedom that follows.